 Death and Dying

 Buddhism teaches us that death is the outcome of life for all beings and the only unknown is the time of its arrival.
-Therefore, it is important that our community be prepared for this inevitability of death in a way that is wise, compassionate and consistent with our Buddhist practice.
+Therefore, it is important that our community be prepared for the inevitability of death in a way that is wise, compassionate and consistent with our Buddhist practice.
 The following are components of our Death and Dying Program for FCM members.

 1. Buddhist Wisdom on Death and Dying Class